 What do I need to know before moving to the countryside?

-Country living isn’t all wellies and cosy pubs, you need to consider if this move is a good decision.
-You should have an idea of an area you’d want to move to.
+Country living isn’t all wellies and cosy pubs, and you need to consider if this move is a good decision.
+You should also have an idea of an area you’d want to move to.
 Some things to weigh up include:

 - The cost of space